How to watch San Francisco Giants vs. Detroit Tigers

-The San Francisco Giants kick off a two-game series against the Detroit Tigers today at Comerica Park.
+The San Francisco Giants wrap up this two-game series against the Detroit Tigers this morning at Comerica Park.

-Taking the mound for the Giants will be left-hander Carlos Rodón, who enters today’s game with a 2.89 ERA, 2.35 FIP, with 179 strikeouts to 41 walks in 140.1 innings pitched.
-His last start was in the Giants’ 3-2 loss to the Arizona Diamondbacks last Wednesday, in which he allowed one run on two hits with 11 strikeouts and two walks in six innings.
+Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 3.08 ERA, 3.29 FIP, with 124 strikeouts to 42 walks in 154.2 innings.
+His last start was in the Giants’ 5-0 loss to the Arizona Diamondbacks on Thursday, in which he allowed five runs (three earned) on nine hits with zero strikeouts and three walks in four and two thirds innings.

-He’ll be facing off against Tigers right-hander Drew Hutchison, who enters today’s game with a 4.23 ERA, 4.15 FIP, with 42 strikeouts to 29 walks in 66 innings pitched.
-His last start was in the Tigers’ 4-1 loss to the Cleveland Guardians on August 15th, in which he allowed one run on seven hits with four strikeouts and a walk in five and a third innings.
+He’ll be facing off against Tigers right-hander Matt Manning, who enters today’s game with a 2.81 ERA, 3.75 FIP, with 23 strikeouts to nine walks in 32 innings pitched.
+His last start was in the Tigers’ 1-0 loss to the Los Angeles Angels in which he allowed one run on three hits with six strikeouts and a walk in seven innings.

 Who: San Francisco Giants vs. Detroit Tigers